winhows5/google_play_scraper/README.md

 ### Incoherence

 Some apps are inaccessible due to reasons, which may cause incoherence between different lists.

-Take care when dealing with such apps:
+Take care when dealing with such apps in US:

 | App Name                                   | App ID                                            | Date of awareness |
 | -----------                                | -----------                                       | -----------       |